Naveen-PJ/Phineas_AI/README.md

    - A feature to clarify students' doubts during the lecture using the `SimpleChatBot` class.
 4. **User Interface**:
    - A simple Kivy-based interface for an easy user experience.
+5. **Text Similarity Search**:
+   - Converts input texts into embeddings using spaCy, stores them in a FAISS index, and allows efficient querying to find the most similar documents based on a user's query.

 ---